BridgeIQ/Iftm.AsyncUtilities/README.md

 ### NoAsyncExceptions

 The NoAsyncExceptions extension methods provide awaiters that don't throw exceptions if the awaited task is faulted or cancelled.
-Instead, they return a TaskResult or TaskResult<T> which contain the IsCancelled, Exception (null if no exception) and Result properies.
+Instead, they return a TaskResult or TaskResult&lt;T&gt; which contain the IsCancelled, Exception (null if no exception) and Result properies.

 For example, instead of writing